Heat Pump Residential Registered Vendor FAQ

 a.
 Single-zone heat pumps can more effectively dehumidify homes as a result of their ability to run longer at lower capacities.

 b.
-Using multiple, single-zone heat pumps allows for the option to run them in different modes simultaneously (e.g., heat in one room, dry-mode in another, fan-only in a third, etc.) Multi-zone indoor units all need to operate in either heating or cooling mode simultaneously.
+Using multiple, single-zone heat pumps allows for the option to run them in different modes simultaneously (e.g., heat in one room, dry-mode in another, fan-only in a third, etc.).
+Multi-zone indoor units all need to operate in either heating or cooling mode simultaneously.

 c.
 Single-zone, heat pump compressors turn off when there’s no heat needed.
 With multi-zone heat pumps, if any indoor unit calls for heat, hot refrigerant flows through all indoor units, even the ones not calling for heat.
 This is worsened by the fan that runs to sample room temperature.
 The result can be overheated rooms.